onkwon/yaos/README.md

 # YAOS

 YAOS is Yet Another Operating System for Internet of Things(IoT) devices, specifically for a single-core SoC without MMU virtualization.
-It is designed for energy efficiency and hardware independant development.
+It is designed for energy efficiency and hardware independent development.

 ## Contents